 Attractive Cap Table for Torqueing EPS

 Kontrol Energy has a low share count that will be attractive to investors who want EPS to scale quickly, which typically lead to higher valuation multiples.
-Insiders own 44% of the issued and outstanding shares, meaning that management’s interests are aligned with investor interests.
+Insiders own 44% of the issued and outstanding shares, with a significant portion owned by KNR CEO Paul Ghezzi, meaning that management’s interests are aligned with investor interests.
 Many investors may not view Kontrol’s $11.2 million of debt favourably, but Sophic Capital believes this is wrong given management’s success in acquiring accretive businesses.
 Scarcity of shares matters when a management team executes and earnings scale, and tight equity capital structures like Kontrol Energy has typically reward patient equity investors.
 In 2019 the Company reported revenue of $14.5 million, with blended gross margins of 46%, and both positive Adjusted EBITDA and positive cash flow from operating activity, meaning Kontrol doesn’t need to raise cash, except perhaps for additional M&A activity (the Company has closed 6 accretive acquisitions and NONE have been written down on the balance sheet).

 The information and recommendations made available here through our emails, newsletters, website, press releases, collectively considered as (“Material”) by Sophic Capital Inc. (“Sophic” or “Company”) is for informational purposes only and shall not be used or construed as an offer to sell or be used as a solicitation of an offer to buy any services or securities.
 You hereby acknowledge that any reliance upon any Materials shall be at your sole risk.
 In particular, none of the information provided in our monthly newsletter and emails or any other Material should be viewed as an invite, and/or induce or encourage any person to make any kind of investment decision.
 The recommendations and information provided in our Material are not tailored to the needs of particular persons and may not be appropriate for you depending on your financial position or investment goals or needs.
 You should apply your own judgment in making any use of the information provided in the Company’s Material, especially as the basis for any investment decisions.
 Securities or other investments referred to in the Materials may not be suitable for you and you should not make any kind of investment decision in relation to them without first obtaining independent investment advice from a qualified and registered investment advisor.
 You further agree that neither Sophic, its employees, affiliates consultants, and/or clients will be liable for any losses or liabilities that may be occasioned as a result of the information provided in any of the Company’s Material.
 By accessing Sophic’s website and signing up to receive the Company’s monthly newsletter or any other Material, you accept and agree to be bound by and comply with the terms and conditions set out herein.
 If you do not accept and agree to the terms, you should not use the Company’s website or accept the terms and conditions associated to the newsletter signup.
 Sophic is not registered as an adviser under the securities legislation of any jurisdiction of Canada and provides Material on behalf of its clients pursuant to an exemption from the registration requirements that is available in respect of generic advice.
 In no event will Sophic be responsible or liable to you or any other party for any damages of any kind arising out of or relating to the use of, misuse of and/or inability to use the Company’s website or Material.
 The information is directed only at persons resident in Canada.
 The Company’s Material or the information provided in the Material shall not in any form constitute as an offer or solicitation to anyone in the United States of America or any jurisdiction where such offer or solicitation is not authorized or to any person to whom it is unlawful to make such a solicitation.
 If you choose to access Sophic’s website and/or have signed up to receive the Company’s monthly newsletter or any other Material, you acknowledge that the information in the Material is intended for use by persons resident in Canada only.
 Sophic is not an investment advisory, and Material provided by Sophic shall not be used to make investment decisions.
 Information provided in the Company’s Material is often opinionated and should be considered for information purposes only.
 No stock exchange anywhere has approved or disapproved of the information contained herein.
 There is no express or implied solicitation to buy or sell securities.
 Sophic and/or its principals and employees may have positions in the stocks mentioned in the Company’s Material and may trade in the stocks mentioned in the Material.
 Do not consider buying or selling any stock without conducting your own due diligence and/or without obtaining independent investment advice from a qualified and registered investment advisor.